-This policy has been reviewed and updated in line with children returning to school during the COVID-19 situation.
-All further amendments and alterations are highlighted in green.
+This policy has been reviewed and updated in line with the ongoing COVID-19 guidance and school risk assessment.
+These are highlighted in green.

 At Telford Infant School we believe that children learn best when they are clear about what behaviour is expected from them and when they are continually and consistently supported in behaving well.
 We have very high expectations of our children's behaviour.